ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-Now that you understand how state is a regular value, it also makes sense you can't pass it to a function or class and expect it to be reactive.
+Now that you understand how state is a regular value, it also makes sense why you can't pass it to a function, or a class and expect it to be reactive.

 In this example, we pass `count` to a `Doubler` class in hopes that it will double the value when `count` updates.
 However, it **doesn't** work because `count` is a regular value when it's evaluated: